 An employee, who chooses to change the employer while the Migration Agency investigates whether the work permit should be withdrawn, has four months to apply for a new work permit with the new employer.

 If the person is going to keep working for you after the permit has expired they must apply for an extension to the permit.
-The person is entitled to keep working during the waiting period if the application is submitted before the previous permit expires.
+The person is entitled to keep working during the waiting period if they has had a work permit for at least six months and the application is submitted before the previous permit expires.
 This also applies if the previous permit expires before the person has received a decision regarding their extension application.

-When extending a work permit, you as employer must complete a new offer of employment about which the relevant trade union must make a statement, but you do not need to advertise the position again.
-You can create an offer of employment in the e-service.
-When you have completed the offer of employment, the employee must apply for an extension to their work permit.
+When extending a work permit, you as employer must provide information about the employment again about which the relevant trade union must make a statement, but you do not need to advertise the position again.
+You can provide information about the employment in the e-service.
+When you have provided information about the employment, the employee must apply for an extension to their work permit.

 Change of occupation

-Change of organisation registration number or change of ownership
+Change of company registration number or change of ownership

-The employee's work permit will cease to be valid if the company changes organisation registration number or if their employer, work duties or terms of employment change.
-You therefore need to complete a new offer of employment and the employee should then apply for a new work permit.
+The employee's work permit will cease to be valid if the company changes its registration number or if their employer, work duties or terms of employment change.
+You therefore need to provide information about the employment and the employee should then apply for a new work permit.
 You can create an offer of employment in the e-service.
 The employee may begin working before the new work permit is granted, provided that they apply before their old permit expired.